SioKCronin/swarmopt/README.md

 ![particles](https://github.com/SioKCronin/PSO-baselines/blob/master/common/media/particles.png)

-# PSO Baselines
+# PSO papers

-High quality implementations of PSO variations in Python, organized by application.
-This project is motivated by a desire to advance PSOP algorithm design by exploring the relative success of common varitions, and to hopefully encourage more open science sharing of code alongside publications.
+High quality implementations of Particle Swarm Optimization (PSO) papers in Python, organized by application.
+This project is motivated by a desire to advance PSO algorithm design by exploring the relative success of common varitions, and to encourage the sharing of code alongside publications.

 ## Algorithms
 ### Single Objective